OrlandoMatteo/terzoAnno/slides.md

 > "A Smart Meter Infrastructure for Smart Grid IoT Applications," M. Orlando et al.,in IEEE Internet of Things Journal, vol. 9, no. 14, pp. 12529-12541, 15 July15, 2022, doi: 10.1109/JIOT.2021.3137596.

-> "Hybrid SiL and HiL Multi-model Co-simulation Infrastructure for Multi-Energy Systems" Work in Progress
 </div>

 ::right::